David Hume | Jul 10, 2018 | 6

 What’s it like?

-Ilford FP4+, like HP5+, it’s based on older emulsion technology and has “cubic grain”, as opposed.
-To “T grain” found in Delta and Kodak’s TMAX.
+Ilford FP4 PLUS, like HP5 PLUS, it’s based on older emulsion technology and has “cubic grain”, as opposed.
+To “T-grain” found in Delta and Kodak’s T-MAX.

 Speaking of which, the grain is beautiful.

 As with all black and white film, development is hugely important when trying to control, or manage grain.
 I mostly use Rodinal 1:50 in a semi-stand for my Ilford processing but have also recently switched to Ilfotec, as it gives me much sharper contrast.